cedric-lal/boba-bundle/readme.md

 - Unit tests / integrations tests should be added (omitted to speed up development).

+- Add security check regarding the package name provided, to make sure it is a valid package name and avoid malicious injection.

 - Better error management.
 Currently, every time the API fail it return the same generic error message.
 A more granular error management that return different errors like "package not found" or "build failed" would improve the user experience.

 - Finally, some smaller improvements that would help with performance like a caching mechanism or using workers for install and build tasks.
 Since we are doing those actions on 4 packages at a time, splitting the load across CPUs would help.